chian95/CTFs/README.md

-# CTFs
+# CTF Writeups

-A collection of writeups for the challenges I solved/attempted for the CTFs I've joined
+Writeups for the challenges I solved/attempted for the following CTFs I've joined:

 ## 2021

-- STANDCON CTF 2021
+- 24 Jul: STANDCON CTF
+- 23 - 25 Jun: CDDC 2021